Last Updated on –

-- How much do you need? – If you’re thinking about retirement, ask yourself what your projected retirement fund will be.
+- The amount: How much you need depends on several variables, such as current liabilities and dependents.
+If you’re thinking about retirement, ask yourself what your projected retirement fund will be.
 Will it only cover the replacement of your actual income or will it include expenses for leisure?
 That’s something to think about when getting your plan.

-- Get Quotations and Plans from Insurance Companies – Call different insurance agent and ask for quotations or get them to send you proposals through email.
-This way you can pick and choose what would be the ideal plan for you.
+- The plan: Call different insurance agent and ask for quotations or get them to send you proposals through e-mail.
+This way, you can pick and choose what would be the ideal plan for you.
 Most insurance agents now have tools that generate quick client policy proposal.

-- Avoid Additional Insurance or Add-Ons – A lot of the agents you will encounter will push for additional insurance or add-ons because of targeted quotas which will mostly just benefit them and the insurance company.
+- The overheads: A lot of the agents you will encounter will push for additional insurance or add-ons because of targeted quotas which will mostly just benefit them and the insurance company.
 Stick to your basic life insurance.
-But it is advisable to get a critical illness add-on.
-You may never know if or when you’ll get a serious health problem.
+It is, however, advisable to get a critical illness add-on.
+You never know if or when you’ll get a serious health problem.

-- Get an Independent Financial Planner – Agents have a tendency to be biased about plans because of their quotas.
-So, it’s advisable to get an independent financial adviser who is paid to advise you and not to reach quotas based on plans and add-ons.
-It’s not necessary to do this but if you have extra cash to spend on a financial planner, get one.
+- The advisor: Get an independent financial planner.
+Agents tend to be biased about plans because of their quotas.
+It’s advisable to get an independent financial adviser who is paid to advise you and not to reach quotas based on plans and add-ons.
+It’s not necessary to do this, but if you have extra cash to spend on a financial planner, get one.

-- Get it now – The younger you are the cheaper the plans are.
+- The timing: Obtain your insurance now.
+The younger you are, the cheaper the plans are.
 There’s no time like today to get a plan.

-- Stable – Of course you have to make sure that the insurance plan you’re getting is from a reliable and stable company.
-Call the insurance company, or the insurance commission, and search the web.
+- The stability: Of course, you must make sure that the insurance plan you’re getting is from a reliable and stable company.
+Call the insurance company or the insurance commission, and search the web.
 Look for reviews and research the company.
 Make sure they are legit.